rich-iannone/DiagrammeR/README.md

 <img src="inst/Example_7.png">

-A word of warning: unfortunately these types of graphs will always render properly (at all?) in RStudio on Windows.
+A word of warning: unfortunately these types of graphs will not always render properly (at all?) in RStudio on Windows.
 Similar problems occur with some **rCharts** libraries.
 I don't really know what's going on but I intend to get to botom of this.

 Nevertheless, more examples!
 Let's **rvest** and pipe w/ **pipeR** (because it's fun):